ch-ayesha/predictionparkinsons/README.md

-# 🧠 Parkinson's Disease Prediction using Voice Features
+# 🧠 Parkinson's Disease Prediction

 This is a web-based application that predicts Parkinson's Disease based on voice features using a trained Machine Learning model.
 The frontend is built using **React + Vite**, styled with **Tailwind CSS**, and the backend is powered by **Flask** with a Python-based ML model (XGBoost).